Advent Resources and Blogs

 Make your own: templates for creating an Advent Calendar of your own.

-Advent Retreat: a retreat you can take online or print out from the Sisters of St. Joseph
+Advent Retreat: a retreat you can take online each day from the Sisters of St. Joseph of the Third Order of St. Francis.

 Busted Halo Advent Calendar